SummerSlam (2007): Main event matches

 The sixth match of the event was between the returning Triple H and King Booker, who was accompanied by Queen Sharmell.
-Triple H gained the early advantage as the match began; however, Booker was able to gain control after performing a low dropkick.
-Triple H regained control after countering Booker and performing a variety of moves, which included a corner clothesline and a spinebuster.
-Booker put the match back in his favor after reversing a clothesline attempt into a Book End, which was followed by a sidewalk slam.
-After Booker missed a diving somersault leg drop, Triple H was able to recover and perform a Pedigree.
-Triple H pinned Booker afterwards to gain the victory.
+Triple H gained the early advantage as the match began; however, King Booker was able to gain control after performing a low dropkick.
+Triple H regained control after countering King Booker and performing a variety of moves, which included a corner clothesline and a spinebuster.
+King Booker put the match back in his favor after reversing a clothesline attempt into a Book End, which was followed by a sidewalk slam.
+After King Booker missed a diving somersault leg drop, Triple H was able to recover and perform a Pedigree.
+Triple H pinned King Booker afterwards to gain the victory.

 The World Heavyweight Championship match between champion The Great Khali and challenger Batista was next.
 Khali controlled most of the match and performed a variety of moves, which included a brain chop, a big boot, and multiple clotheslines.
 Batista won the match after Khali intentionally disqualified himself by hitting him with a steel chair.
 Since a championship cannot change hands via countout or disqualification, Khali retained the title.
 Following the match, Khali attempted to hit Batista with another chairshot only for Batista to duck it and spear Khali.
 Batista would then use the chair to his advantage and hit Khali with it multiple times.

 Next was the main event, which saw John Cena defend the WWE Championship against Randy Orton.
 After back and forth action in the opening minutes, Orton gained the advantage over Cena after Cena missed a flying shoulder block attempt.
 Orton followed up by applying a reverse chinlock and attacking Cena's leg.
 After Orton controlled the match for several minutes, Cena gained the advantage and performed various maneuvers, which included a twisting belly to belly side slam and the Five Knuckle Shuffle; Orton, however, was able to counter an FU attempt into an inverted headlock backbreaker.
 Cena countered a running punt attempt into the STFU submission hold.
 Orton, however, got to the bottom rope, and performed an RKO.
 Cena kicked out of the pin attempt and performed an FU for the pinfall victory, thus retaining the WWE Championship.